GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 Functional programming is a style of program scripting that is based mostly around usage of the functions.
 This chapter will be introducing the guide on how to create and use function in Python for functional programming.

 ## Function
-Function is an independent block of code which can process the data and present newly processed data once it’s called, allowing dynamic program scripting.
+Function is an independent block of code which can process the data and present newly processed data once it's called, allowing dynamic program scripting.
 Function can be distinguished from its code format which has parenthesis after its name; `function()`.

 The programming based around use of custom functions is called *functional programming*.